This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Where do parent birds sleep at night?

-Where do most birds go to sleep at night?
+What time do birds go to bed?

 Conclusion